aroma.affymetrix 2.5.0

 To write the identified segments of all samples to a tab-delimited text file, do:

-The 'pathname' specifies where the file is saved, e.g. print(pathname):
+specifies where the file is saved, e.g. print(pathname)

 [1] "cbsData/HapMap270,6.0,CEU,testSet,ACC,ra,-XY,BPN,-XY,AVG,A+B,FLN,-XY/GenomeWideSNP_6/HapMap270,6.0,CEU,testSet,ACC,ra,-XY,BPN,-XY,AVG,A+B,FLN,-XY,regions.xls"

-The contents of this file can be loaded using read.table(), or more conveniently as:
+The contents of this file can be loaded using read.table()

 sample chromosome start stop mean count